tanline/dotfiles/README.md

 # Dotfiles

-My personal configuration dotfiles used for bash, tmux & vim.
+My personal configuration dotfiles used for bash & tmux.

-Vim dotfiles sourced from [here](https://github.com/tanline/vim-dotfiles.git)